chbergmann/OpticsWorkbench/README.md

 - BeamNrRows: Number of rays in a beam per column
 - BeamDistance: Distance between two beams
 - HideFirstPart: Hide the first part of every ray that comes from the source and goes to the first point of reflection/refraction/nirvana
+- MaxRayLength: Maximum length of a ray
+- MaxNrReflections: Maximum number of reflections.
+This prevents endless loops if the ray is inside a mirror box.

 ### ![2D Beam](./icons/rayarray.svg) 2D Beam
 A row of multiple rays for raytracing